mapcode-foundation/mapcode-ada/README.md

 attribute | description
 --- | ---
-Coord | coordinate (latitude and longitude in degrees, reals) to encode as a mapcodes Territory | optional string, (an ISO 3166 code such as “NLD”) territory for the scope of the mapcodes Shortest | boolean, default True, to return only the shortest possible mapcode for each territory Precision | 0, 1 or 2, default 0, precision of the mapcode return value | array of mapcode informations (mapcode, territory ISO code and territory number)
+Coord | coordinate (latitude and longitude in degrees, reals) to encode as mapcodes Territory | optional string, (an ISO code such as “NLD”) territory for the scope of the mapcodes Shortest | boolean, default True, to return only the shortest possible mapcode for the territory or each possible territory Precision | 0, 1 or 2, default 0, precision of the mapcode to generate return value | array of mapcode informations (mapcode, territory ISO code and territory number)

 This function will return at least one result: the shortest mapcode (if any) that exists